isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 <a name="q3">**3.
 What reliefs under the Act are applicable to me, the hirer/debtor?**</a>
 *	The Act provides temporary relief from legal or enforcement actions against any failure to pay or breach of contract that is materially caused by a COVID-19 event
-* If you qualify for relief under the Act, the financing company cannot take certain actions against you up to <a href="#19Novnote">19 November 2020</a>, including:
+* If you qualify for relief under the Act, the financing company cannot take certain actions against you up to (i) <a href="#19Novnote">19 November 2020</a> (for agreements with banks or MAS-regulated finance companies) and (ii) 31 January 2021 (for agreements with other financing companies), including:

   * Repossess the plant, machinery or fixed asset that is used for business, or repossess your commercial vehicle.
   * Unilaterally impose new charges, increase charges or interest rates beyond what is provided for in the agreement (please refer to <a href="#q16">FAQ (16)</a> below).
   * Start or continue court proceedings or insolvency proceedings.

-*	In addition, if your contract is <b><u>not</u></b> with a bank or finance company, the late payment interest rate and charges that are chargeable on arrears that accrued between 1 February and <a href="#19Novnote">19 November 2020</a> will be capped at the amount equal to 5% per annum of simple interest on the arrears.
+*	In addition, if your contract is <b><u>not</u></b> with a bank or finance company, the late payment interest rate and charges that are chargeable on arrears that accrued between 1 February 2020 and (i) <a href="#19Novnote">19 November 2020</a> (for agreements with banks or MAS-regulated finance companies) and (ii) 31 January 2021 (for agreements with other financing companies) will be capped at the amount equal to 5% per annum of simple interest on the arrears.
 In other words, you are not liable to pay any late payment interest or fees above that amount.
 This helps to reduce the growth of your debt when you are unable to pay due to the impact of COVID-19.
 See <a href="#q17">FAQs (17) – (29)</a> for more details.
 Additionally, your financing company may not terminate your contract on the basis that you are unable to make payments on time.

 * In order to obtain relief, you must first serve a Notification for Relief on the financing company.
 See <a href="#q4">FAQ (4)</a> for more details.